foundriesio/meta-partner/README.md

 git commit -s -m “gst-ai-pose-detection” && git push
 ```

-This compose-app requires a display connected, and the camera mezzanine for it to function properly.
+This compose-app requires a connected display and the camera mezzanine to function properly.

 ### gst-ai-segmentation

-The gst-ai-segmentation application enables you to divide an image into different and meaningful parts or segments and assign a label to each homogenous segment based on the similarity of the attributes.
-The application shows how to use Qualcomm Neural Processing SDK runtime and TFLite runtime for image segmentation.
+The gst-ai-segmentation application enables you to divide an image into meaningful parts or segments and assign a label to each homogenous segment based on similarity of the attributes.
+The application shows how to use both the Qualcomm Neural Processing SDK runtime and TFLite runtime for image segmentation.

 For a more detailed description please see [Qualcomm Linux Sample Apps](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-50/gst-ai-segmentation.html?product=1601111740013072&facet=Qualcomm%20Intelligent%20Multimedia%20SDK).